MLforHealth/LEMoN/README.md

 # LEMoN: Label Error Detection using Multimodal Neighbors

 ## Paper
-If you use this code in your research, please cite the following paper:
+If you use this code in your research, please cite our [ICML 2025 paper](https://arxiv.org/pdf/2407.18941):

 ```
 @inproceedings{